ninux00/permissionsboundary/verify.md

 ## <small>Fase de VERIFICAÇÃO</small>

 Agora é a hora da **VERIFICAÇÃO** das configurações realizadas pelos administradores colocando o chapéu de webadmins.
 Como webadmins você irá realizar o seguinte:
-It's now time **VERIFY** the setup the admins did by putting on the webadmins hat.
-As the webadmins you will check that you can do the following:

 1. Criar uma política do IAM (usando o perfil de webadmins)
 2. Criar uma Role do IAM (anexar a política criada como webadmins)